abbaxee/pagination-react-native/README.md

 # pagination react-native

-## This is a demo of pagination in react native
+## This is a demo to demonstrate pagination in react native